By Patrick Hunt –

 The Engadine region is famous for its inscribed plaster sgraffito wall decorations and Hanselmann’s has some of the best in the region on its reddish relief outside walls in the beautiful structure purpose-built by Fritz Hanselmann in 1894 when St. Moritz was enjoying renown from sophisticated European travelers including British alpinists.
 Likely also one of the first coffee houses in Switzerland, Hanselmann’s is located in the heart of St. Moritz on the pedestrian square off Via Maestra.

 One has many choices at Hanselmanns, whether buying chocolates and pralines, pastries and confections at the front counter, ordering coffee or hot chocolate and consuming these with food upstairs in the restaurant with a beautiful view over the lake, or also finding them by request in orders nearby at Badrutt’s Palace at breakfast in one’s room or in the great Badrutt’s dining room or outside on the ballroom porch over the lake.

-I’ve also enjoyed a private tour of the working chocolaterie downstairs by the current owner Andrea Mutschler, great granddaughter of Fritz Hanselmann, with a tasting given by the chocolatier Marianne Zieseniss, who oversees a wide range of making chocolates of all sizes, including the chocolate steinbock-ibex as seen on the Graubunden cantonal shield.
+I’ve also enjoyed a private tour of the working chocolaterie downstairs at least five times with the owner Andreas Mutschler, great grandson of Fritz Hanselmann, with a tasting given by the chocolatiers who oversee a wide range of making chocolates of all sizes, including the chocolate steinbok-ibex as seen on the Graubunden cantonal shield.
 Regardless of how one visits or purchases at Hanselmanns, a stay of any length in St. Moritz would be incomplete without at least having chocolate from this legendary place.
 When hiking along these spectacular Alps, I cannot imagine seeing these high landscapes Segantini painted without ultimately ending up après la randonnée for a hot chocolate at Hanselmanns.